Nag-Nad/Data-Analysis-Projects/README.md

 More projects will be added regularly!

 - 💶 **8) Price Positioning Analysis of Competitor vs. Own Products (Python)**
-Analyzed a CSV dataset of product prices from multiple competitors to evaluate pricing strategy and market positioning.
+Analyzed a CSV dataset of product prices from multiple competitors to evaluate pricing strategy and market positioning by Python.
-Key tasks included:
-- Identifying how many products are cheaper, similarly priced, or more expensive compared to competitors
-- Calculating average price differences by product group
-- Detecting pricing outliers and trends
-- Creating visualizations with **Matplotlib**, including:
-  - Distribution of own vs. competitor prices
-  - Bar charts of average price deviation per product group
-  - Summary views of competitive positioning

 ---